elnkosc/PythonHueControl/README.md

       * schedule - definitions for controlling schedules
       * sensor - definitions for controlling sensors
       * resourcelinks - definitions for controlling resourcelinks
+      * capabilities - used and available resources in bridge
     * v2 - UNDER CONSTRUCTION

 Details can be found in teh README files for the different sub-packages.